Be the change you want to see in the world. Join our Board of Directors!

 About Gender Justice:

-Gender Justice is a 501(c)3 nonprofit legal and policy advocacy organization working to advance gender equity through the law.
-We envision a world where all people can thrive regardless of their gender, gender expression, and sexual orientation.
-Our work is to dismantle the legal, structural, and cultural barriers that contribute to gender-based oppression and to ensure people of all genders a right to bodily autonomy, safety, health, and opportunity.
-Our approach reflects intersecting identities and experiences, and an understanding of gender, racial, reproductive, and economic justice.
-We do this work through impact and strategic litigation, policy advocacy, legal analysis, public education and training, and building strategic movement partnerships.
+Gender Justice is a 501(c)3 nonprofit legal and policy advocacy organization working to advance gender equity through the law in Minnesota and North Dakota..
+We envision a world where all people can thrive—regardless of their gender, gender expression, or where they live.
+A world where bodily autonomy is protected.
+To get there, we must dismantle the legal, cultural, and political systems that uphold gender-based oppression and replace them with structures rooted in equity, truth, and freedom.
+We do this work through: impact and strategic litigation; policy advocacy, legal analysis; public education and training; narrative organizing, storytelling, and strategic communications; and building strategic movement partnerships.

 About the Board of Directors: